+Teach For Nepal offers a unique opportunity for you to grow as a leader while having a significant and immediate impact on education inequity in Nepal.
+Teach For Nepal Fellowship is a highly competitive, challenging, and rewarding leadership development program.
+It is an opportunity to make a real difference in one of the most important social issues of our time.- education inequity in Nepal, while equipping you with valuable skills that will enable you to launch a career in any field.
 Over the two years, you will hone your skills in a variety of areas including communication, planning, project management and implementation, and teamwork.
-As a classroom instructor, you are uniquely poised to set your students on new paths, and to lead them to success both in and out out school.
+As a classroom instructor, you are uniquely poised to set your students on new paths and to lead them to success both in and out of school.
 And as a member of the movement, you join a network of leaders and change agents both locally and internationally.
-You will leave Teach for Nepal prepared and confident to meet whatever comes next.
+You will leave Teach For Nepal prepared and confident to meet whatever comes next.

-“Fellow” is the term we have chosen to call the college graduates who will be trained and working as teachers.
-They are members of the “Corps”, or group of leaders working to address educational injustice.
+Fellow is the term we have chosen to call the college graduates who will be trained and working as teachers.
+They are members of the Corps, or group of leaders working to address educational injustice.

 Teach For Nepal Fellowship is not a voluntary leadership program, rather this is an opportunity with a paid stipend.
 Fellows receive a monthly stipend.
 In most communities, they receive accommodation support as well.